yehia67/documentation/iri/0.1/concepts/the-ledger.md

 ## Ledger synchronization

-When an IRI node first starts running, it starts to synchronize its [ledger](../concepts/the-ledger.md) with its [neighbor IRI nodes](../concepts/neighbor-iri-node.md) by solidifying every transaction that directly or indirectly references an **entrypoint milestone**.
+When an IRI node starts running, it synchronizes its ledger by solidifying every transaction that directly or indirectly references each milestone, starting from an **entrypoint milestone** and ending at the latest milestone.

 The older the entrypoint milestone, the longer synchronization takes.

-A permanode uses the `startMilestoneIndex` variable as its entrypoint milestone.
-(The `startMilestoneIndex` variable is hard-coded into each version of the IRI.)

-A [local snapshot](../concepts/local-snapshot.md) node uses the bootstrap milestone as its entrypoint milestone.
-Boostrap milestones are newer than the one in the `startMilestoneIndex` variable, allowing local snapshot nodes to sychronize faster than permanodes.

-<dl><dt>bootstrap milestone</dt><dd>Milestone from which the IRI node creates the snapshot files.</dd></dl>
+<dl><dt>solidify</dt><dd>Request transactions from neighbor IRI nodes until all transactions and their referenced transactions are stored in the ledger.</dd></dl>

+An IRI node is considered synchronized when its `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.

+The `latestMilestoneIndex` field is the index of the latest milestone that the IRI has received from its neighbors.

+The `latestSolidSubtangleMilestoneIndex` field is the index of the latest milestone for which the IRI node has all the transactions that the milestone directly and indirectly references.

+**Tip:** The `getNodeInfo` API endpoint returns this information.
+Try [interacting with an IRI node](../how-to-guides/interact-with-the-iri.md) to see this information.